wsoula/notes/keep-austin-agile-2014/slides.md

 * Store job configuration in code base
     * allows to see how job is configured without needing to go to jenkins
     * can have multiple sets of the same job for different branches
-* Uses python under the covers
+* Uses Python under the covers
 * Job config is written in yaml

 ---